 Penstemon, commonly known as Beardtongue, is a diverse and captivating genus of flowering plants that encompasses over 250 species.
 These plants are native to various regions across North America, from the mountains to the prairies.
 Penstemons have become popular among gardeners due to their stunning blooms, unique characteristics, and adaptability to various growing conditions.
-The blossoms are tubular with two-lipped petals that resemble a mouth, hence the common name “Beardtongue.”
+The common name “Beardtongue” actually comes from the fuzzy hairs often found inside the plant’s flower, but to the untrained eye, it seems more like nature’s whimsical naming experiment.
+Maybe the botanist who coined it was having a laugh—or just running out of ideas!
+Either way, the name definitely doesn’t do justice to the beauty and appeal of this hummingbird magnet.

 Growing and Caring for Penstemon